jackhughes-Mission/Log_Analyser/README.md

 <h1>Log Analyser</h1>
 <p>Python script to analyse log files.
-This is not a in depth analysis.</p>
+This is not an in depth analysis.</p>

 <h2>Setup</h2>
 <ul>